An equivalence of moment closure and nonlinear variational approximation of the Fokker-Planck equation for dilute polymeric flow: Gaussian manifold on unbounded domains

 \section{Gaussian manifold on unbounded domains}

 In this section, we show that the macroscopic closure for the extra-stress given by \eqref{eq:extrai} can be also obtained by a variational principle.
 To be more precise, the variational formulation is based on the Dirac–Frankel principle applied to a Gaussian approximation manifold.
 This manifold is invariant under the linear configurational dynamics, and we recover \eqref{eq:extrai}.
+Hence, these different approaches yield an equivalent macroscopic formulation.

 Recall that we consider the linear Hookean force model for the FP-NS system, such that $\ConfigurationDomain=\R^{\dm}$ with $\dm = Nd$.
 In this section, we assume that the physical domain $\Omega$ and the initial conditions for $\Velocity$ and $\Covariance$ are regular enough.
 Motivated by the Gaussian stationary solution \eqref{eq:stationary}, we explore an approximation of the form